mattsteen14/Appointment_Planner/README.md

 ### My Comments

-I feel that this Appointment Planner challenge project has been really valuable and quite enjoyable.
-It has only taken me a day and a half to complete and things went a lot smoother than my other recent React projects for the course like [Jammming](https://github.com/mattsteen14/jammming) which is still ongoing so I feel that I am growing in confidence with React and getting into a flow more often with it.
+I feel that this [Appointment Planner challenge project](https://www.codecademy.com/journeys/front-end-engineer/paths/fecj-22-web-development-foundations/tracks/fecj-22-react-part-ii/modules/wdcp-22-appointment-planner-db363852-2c99-4d3f-b3ba-84faed08e76b/projects/appointment-planner) has been really valuable and quite enjoyable.
+It has only taken me a day and a half to complete and things went a lot smoother than my other recent React projects for the course so I feel that I am growing in confidence with React and getting into a flow more often with it.
 I compared mine with the solution code provided.
 This helped with some troubleshooting issues like why the TileList wasn't generating but through testing I worked out that some of my code worked so I kept it like I had it, like the useEffect() & the alert in the handleSubmit() in the ContactsPage component.

 To add to the project I want to personalise and improve the styling with CSS and I would like to add functionality to remove contacts and appointments.
 Other suggestions are welcome so feel free to request features.